jimvella/java-rpm-example/README.md

     yum remove myservice.rpm

-* Stops the service
+* Stops the service.
-* Un-registers the service with `chkconfig`
+* Un-registers the service with `chkconfig`.
-* Deletes all of the files owned by the RPM
+* Deletes all of the files owned by the RPM.

-###YUM repositories
-TODO

 ##Issues and future improvements
+* The [fedora java packaging HOWTO](https://fedorahosted.org/released/javapackages/doc/) prefers individual dependencies are packaged rather than the spring boot uber jar approach.
+The fedora way may be the future, but until packages are readily available I think packaging the spring boot uber jar as a linux service is the most pragmatic approach.
-* The example init script is sysv and should be updated to systemd
+* The example init script is sysv and should be updated to systemd.
+* Could register a shutdown hook for graceful shutdown.
+* Could include monitoring, i.e. spring-boot-actuator or Dropwizard metrics
 * The spec file has a section for a changelog.
 The current example simply leaves the section empty.
 Perhaps the release notes could be pulled from Jira.